-Statkraft has for many years been an active owner of the Norwegian charging station company Grønn Kontakt (Green Contact).
+Statkraft has for many years been an active owner of the Norwegian charging station company Grønn Kontakt, now called Mer.

 Electrification: Statkraft expands its focus on electric car charging

-Statkraft has been in the electric car charging market since 2012 as owner in the charging station company Grønn Kontakt.
+Statkraft has been in the electric car charging market since 2012 and is owner of the charging station company Mer, formerly called Grønn Kontakt.
 Statkraft now wants to expand its investment significantly in Northern Europe.
 Why would a company that historically only produced hydropower, build and operate electric car charging stations?